irphan95/jenkins-build-trigger-methods/README.md

 ![step5](https://user-images.githubusercontent.com/103019032/187140619-8669f918-4eb5-4813-b5a3-0df376dc902c.PNG)
 - #### The next option is build environment,so i have choose execute shell option,and tyle the ls,pwd, and running the python program.
  ![step6](https://user-images.githubusercontent.com/103019032/187140793-76125ae2-5015-4c3f-8c39-15e4477945d8.PNG)
-- #### the next option is post build actions so I have left this as default.
+- #### The next option is post build actions so I have left this as default.
 ![step7](https://user-images.githubusercontent.com/103019032/187141118-11b56e8c-9a26-4073-8700-c9ed4e129f28.PNG)
 - #### Now we can build remotely using this https://192.168.6.234/job/jenkins-builds-remotely/build?token=my-token
 ![step8](https://user-images.githubusercontent.com/103019032/187142265-5687d2b2-d4b2-4875-8266-6164f19f7a2b.PNG)